annawlo/myReactApp-Docker/README.md

-# Getting Started with Create React App
+# Getting Started with Create React App and Docker

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and set up with docker.